-() Shire defines a "Sstandard Ccrossover" as that one that is 3.0 metres wide (excluding splays) and is constructed with acceptable materials in accordance with this Policy, detailed on Standard Drawing No. XXXX-XXXXES-DWGSD-CR-0023.
+() Shire defines a "Sstandard Ccrossover" as that one that is 3.0 metres wide fexcluding splays) and is constructed with acceptable materials in accordance with this Policy. detailed on the Standard Crossover Drawing.
+Standard Drawing No. XXXX-XXXXES-DWGSD-CR-0023.